 Quasars to Sea Stars

-Applications for the 2025–2026 program year are now open.
+Applications for the 2026–2027 program year open February 1, 2026.

-A year in the life of a quasar includes
+A year in the life of a Quasar includes

 • Exploring careers related to science, nature, and museums with curators and other Museum professionals